jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-08-html-has-come-a-long-way-since-1997.md

 As I sit here writing in a modern editor—syntax highlighting, auto-completion, and collaboration baked in—I keep thinking about 1997.

 I was in the U.S. Air Force then, working as a Signals Intelligence Analyst in Hawaii.
 My shifts were spent analyzing signals and reporting intelligence from a facility tucked beneath a pineapple field—a surreal detail that still sounds like fiction.
-But when my shift ended and I walked back to the dorm, I entered a different kind of intelligence work: learning the early web when the *semantic web* (and even semantic HTML) was still in its infancy.
+The dorm wasn’t underground, of course—but when my shift ended and I walked back to my room, I entered a different kind of intelligence work: learning the early web when the *semantic web* (and even semantic HTML) was still in its infancy.

 The breakthrough wasn’t a specific tutorial.
 It was a pattern: the World Wide Web + curiosity + experimentation meant I could teach myself almost anything I was willing to wrestle with.